 York is one of my favourite cities in the UK, It’s basically my second home as I attended college there for two years.
-Last week, Alex and I took a little trip in collaboration with Think Money to see what you can get up to in the city.
+Last week, I took a little trip in collaboration with Think Money to see what you can get up to in the city.
 The great thing about York is there is so much to do and see and some of the best bit’s are free.

 York Museum Gardens is the home to the Yorkshire Museum which I personally haven’t ever been to, but I absolutely love the gardens, especially on a beautiful sunny day.
 The Museum Gardens are situated right by the river and just minutes away from the city centre.